‘Indu Sarkar’ must win its censor battle – and so must films on cow slaughter and Arvind Kejriwal

 The Emergency has also been explored on television in two documentary series, both produced by APB News.
 Pradhanmantri (2013) profiles the men and the woman who have ruled India since independence, and 7 RCR (2014) goes behind the scenes of important policy decisions and political events.
 Both series mix interviews and archival footage with dramatisation.
 Television actor Navni Parihar played Indira Gandhi in both series.

 Several other narratives have looked at the period, such as Adoor Gopalakrishnan’s Kathapurushan (1995) and Sujay Dahake’s romantic comedy Shala (2011).
 The Emergency has inspired at least two more contemporary films: Navneet Behal’s San ’75, which dropped out of view after putting out a promising trailer, and Milan Luthria’s heist movie Baadshaho, which will be released on September 1.
-Forty-two years after Indira Gandhi trampled over the Constitution, her actions continue to provoke the imagination, but it seems that the lessons from that time haven’t been learnt.
+Forty two years after Indira Gandhi trampled over the Constitution, her actions continue to provoke the imagination, but it seems that the lessons from that time haven’t been learnt.